-We use a number of different Football Manager 2019 Squad Views in order to keep track of both players’ performance, current morale and happiness, contract status and basic information such as natural position, personality, preferred foot and tactical familiarity.
+We can use a number of different squad views in order to keep track of both players’ performance, training happiness and progress, in-depth information about statistics, contract status and basic information such as natural position, personality, preferred foot and tactical familiarity.

 select the custom squad view of your preference

 Even though our megapack of custom views for Football Manager 2023 includes a number of squad views, some will find our detailed squad view valuable.

 The ‘Squad View Detailed’ are created to provide you with as much valuable information about the player, both to get to know the player quicker, but also to be used throughout the season as a summary of how the player performs and develops.

 Basic information about each player’s age, nationality, best position, preferred foot, value and wage, current ability star rating in addition to potential star rating are included alongside information about his morale, condition and match fitness.
 You will also get basic stats such as the number of appearances, average rating, goals and assists, distance covered as well as tactical familiarity, homegrown status, match load and training workload.

 It compromises everything I feel I need throughout a season of information to decide who to select for the starting line-up for the next encounter according to their individual performance relating to the teams overall achievement, if I shall offer a new contract, give him a rest or help to decide on who is not good enough for the team.